What Causes Cocaine Withdrawal?

-Quitting cocaine, however, may not require full-time medical attention.
+Quitting Cocaine, however, may not require full-time medical attention.
 Outpatient detox is a less time-consuming, effective rehab option for many recovering Cocaine users.
 Patients visit a hospital or treatment center 10-12 hours a week.
 On-site doctors and counselors perform physical and mental check-ups during addiction recovery.
 Learn more about the differences between inpatient and outpatient rehab.

 Cocaine Addiction Treatment

 The most difficult withdrawal symptoms to overcoming Cocaine addiction are anxiety, depression and cravings.

-There are currently no approved medications to treat symptoms of withdrawal from cocaine.
-However, there are medications that can be prescribed to help alleviate the withdrawal symptoms of cocaine.
-This is especially true for depression and anxiety.
-Community groups and psychotherapy are often effective in beating cocaine addiction.
+There are medications that can be prescribed to help alleviate the withdrawal symptoms like depression and anxiety.
+Community groups and psychotherapy are often effective in beating Cocaine addiction.